Are there any built-in QIcons?

 In PyQt6 the flags must be accessed via QStyle.StandardPixmap.
 In other versions, they are available on QStyle itself.

-Free Desktop Icons
+Free Desktop Theme Icons (Linux)

 On Linux desktops there is something called the Free Desktop Specification which defines standard names for icons for specific actions.

 If your application uses these specific icon names (and loads the icon from a "theme") then on Linux your application will use the current icon set which is enabled on the desktop.
-The idea is to make all application have the same look & feel while remaining user configurable.
+The idea is to make all applications have the same look & feel while remaining user configurable.

-Icon theme in Qt Designer
+Setting an icon from theme in Qt Designer

 You then enter the name of the icon you want to use, e.g. document-new (the full list of valid names).

-Icon theme in Qt Designer
+Entering icon theme name in Qt Designer

 python